 It’s important to know that applying teak oil to outdoor furniture might cause more harm than good.
 While oiling other types of wood is beneficial, most manufacturers recommend against putting teak oil on outdoor furniture.
-It is useless, but it can also cause long-term damage to the wood.
-The synthetic oil will begin to evaporate in a few weeks, bringing a tiny amount of the teak wood’s natural oils.
+It is useless but can also cause long-term damage to the wood.
+The synthetic oil will evaporate in a few weeks, bringing a tiny amount of the teak wood’s natural oils.
 And this might make the wood much dry and more vulnerable to harm than before.

 Other disadvantages of applying teak oil on outdoor furniture include the following: